Last Updated on October 7, 2022 by Wandering our World

 This classic looking pub is fitted with Victorian fixtures, dark wood panelling and tiled floors, and really is a great fit for any history lover.
 Behind the impressive bar you’ll find a range of beer from around the world (they specialise in international beers), alongside 12 traditional cask handpulls and 15 modern keg taps!
 We don’t know about you, but we think this is a beer lover’s paradise.

-Recently added was Deception Peak by the Bristol Brewing Company which really embodies the modern IPA, so give that a try if you get the chance.
+Recently added (at the time of writing) was Deception Peak by the Bristol Brewing Company which really embodies the modern IPA, so give that a try if you get the chance.

 However the ale changes so regularly here there are actually weekly updates on their Facebook page so you can see what’s on tap in advance of your visit.
 Of course it’s not all ale and there is a wonderful wine list that is fairly priced by the bottle.